MDR Classification Rule 11 for Medical Device Software

 While the FDA deregulates, we Europeans weaken our competitiveness by suffocating small innovative companies that develop non-critical devices with red tape.
 Obviously, Brussels has not done the homework that it demands from manufacturers: Risk management weighs up the risks and benefits: How many people do we save with the new rules?
 How many lives do we put at risk through the new rules preventing innovative devices?

-So things stay as they were: The legislator seems to want to classify software higher and thus do the opposite of the FDA, which is deliberately deregulating digital devices.
+So it remains the same: the legislator apparently wants to classify software higher and thus goes the opposite way of the FDA, which deliberately deregulates digital products.

 Author: